hahnlab/CAGEE/docs/manual/cagee_manual.md

 If your data consists of relative expressions, run a command like

 ```
-cagee --tree path/to/your_tree.nwk --infile path/to/your_gene_values.tsv --ratio
+cagee --tree path/to/your_tree.nwk --infile path/to/your_gene_values.tsv --unbounded
 ```

 In this case it is assumed that the the gene values provided are in fact ratios.
 If they are actual gene expression values nonsensical values may result.